crowdAI/mapping-challenge-round2-starter-kit/README.md

 **NOTE**: Remember to update your username in the link above :wink:

 **Best of Luck**

+# Hardware-Limits
+Your code will be allowed to use a maximum of :
+* 1 cpu code
+* upto 8GB of Memory
+* upto 10GB of Disk Space
+* (optional) 1 NVIDIA Titan X (Maxwell Series) GPU

 # Submission-TL-DR
 **Note**: This section assumes, that you have setup your SSH keys on [https://gitlab.crowdai.org](https://gitlab.crowdai.org) by following the instructions [here](https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html).